-Squeeze in high intensity intervals.
+Squeeze in high-intensity intervals.
 Don’t fall into the trap of doing the same workout every training.
 Include HIT (High-Intensity Trainings) on your bike sessions.

 Rest.
-Rest and recovery plays a vital role in an athlete’s overall performance.
+Rest and recovery play a vital role in an athlete’s overall performance.
 Diegner shares, “The body requires time to really recover every two or three days.
 In phases of hard training especially, resting ensures that you are ready for the next tough workout.
 It also allows you to keep a training regimen for more than just a couple of weeks.”

 This is where a deep tissue massage gun can aid in your FTP improvement.
 Percussive therapy helps increase blood circulation.
 It reduces muscle tension and inflammation which lets your body recover faster.

-A quick recovery means more opportunity to go for longer rides and do regular training sessions.
+A quick recovery means more opportunities to go for longer rides and do regular training sessions.
 Plus, the beneficial effects of massage guns accumulate over time.
 With regular use, your muscles become more flexible and less prone to injuries.

 Can massage guns help lose weight?